RavinduRB/2048-Game/README.md

-This game is created using Javascript, CSS, and HTML language.
+This game is created using Javascript, CSS, and HTML.